RobTillaart/I2C_CAT24M01/README.md

 The main difference with the I2C_24LC1025 is the place where the 16th bit of the memory address is inserted in the device address.

+Power-up to Ready Mode = 100 usec, so one has to wait 0.1 msec or more before using the EEPROM.

 The library is not tested (extensively) with hardware yet.
 Feedback, as always, is welcome.